mrAtari/yaffut/README.md

 FEATURES

--automatic test class registration.
+- Automatic test class registration.

--add test by adding single source file (*.cpp), no editing any other files, everything is contained within a single test class derivative.
+- Add test by adding single source file (*.cpp), no editing any other files, everything is contained within a single test class derivative.

--no macro support required aside from __FILE__ and __LINE__ which are wrapped into a macro called __AT__ which produces a string literal.
+- No macro support required aside from __FILE__ and __LINE__ which are wrapped into a macro called __AT__ which produces a string literal.
--support for simple test cases, where a test function is sufficient
+- Support for simple test cases, where a test function is sufficient

--support for test fixtures which group cases, and allow to encapsulate the commonality between the cases.
+- Support for parameterizeable test fixtures which group cases, and allow to encapsulate the commonality between the cases.
--fixture specialisation by parametrisation.
--different reporters may be injected by client user(e.g. for different development environments or CI systems) -macros may be adapted to different testing frameworks (e.g. google test) -works perfectly together with hippomocks mocking framework
+- Different reporters may be injected by client user(e.g. for different development environments or CI systems)
+- Macros may be adapted to different testing frameworks (e.g. google test).
+See published macros section
+- Works perfectly together with hippomocks mocking framework
+- On Windows systems there's a dll testrunner provided (see YaDllRunner)
+- Yaffut testrunner has simple parametrization options provided: you may run tests by name, number and common name

 RUNNING